Date of Degree

 Copyright 2011 Ryan O'Connor

 O'Connor, Ryan Patrick.
 "Raising all boats?
-An examination of claims that the International Baccalaureate diploma program is good for all." doctoral dissertation, University of Iowa, 2011.
+An examination of claims that the International Baccalaureate diploma program is good for all."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2011.